 Free Science Resources to Supplement Your Homeschool

 Science is a fascinating subject for many people.
 It is full of explosive experiments, incredible observations, and plentiful answers for everyday questions.
-Though the study of science can be complex and advanced, there are numerous opportunities for applicable, fun, and exciting projects and lessons.
+Though the study of science can be complex and advanced, there are numerous opportunities for applicable, fun, and exciting projects and lessons and activities for kids.
 Homeschooling families can especially explore this often mind-blowing topic by incorporating it in their daily schedule with experiments, living books, virtual field trips, YouTube videos, and more.

 However, as fun as projects can be, sometimes, science feels a bit costly.
 On-site field trips often require a large group admission, and science curricula may require additional purchases for kits and supplies to offer a complete study.
 Further, quality scientific tools like microscopes and telescopes do not come cheap.